grolston/cfn-security/README.md

-# cfn-security - GitHub Action
+# cfn-security

-A simple GitHub Action for static code analysis of AWS CloudFormation to improve infrastructure as code security.
+A simple `GitHub Action` for AWS CloudFormation static code analysis to improve infrastructure-as-code security.

-> **Note:** The Action *does not require* AWS credentials!
+***The Action does not require AWS credentials!***

 ## Usage

-To get started you will more than likely want security scans to happen on all branches.
-Simply add `securityscan.yml` file (or whatever you would like to name it in your `.github/workflows` folder.
-[Refer to the documentation on workflow YAML syntax here.](https://help.github.com/en/articles/workflow-syntax-for-github-actions)
+To get started simply add a workflow `.yml` file (name it whatever you would like) to your `.github/workflows` folder.
+[Refer to the documentation on workflow YAML syntax here.](https://help.github.com/en/articles/workflow-syntax-for-github-actions).

+For examples GitHub Actions workflow files check out the [example workflow templates](https://github.com/grolston/cfn-security/workflow-examples).
+If you still do not know where to start, just use the [all-security-scans.yml](workflow-examples/all-security-scans.yml) template which will create two security scan jobs.
+Update the template env vars as necessary.

 ### Example cfn-nag Test